eda3/pyconjp2020-slackbot/README.md

 * Or, you can build from source code within this repository, in which case, you will also need to access the secrets within GCP.

+* Create channel 'errors' and add invite your bot to this channel.
+Errors could be redirected by tweaking ERRORS_TO in slackbot_settings.py.

 ## Reference

 Templates from: https://github.com/lins05/slackbot